 Counting calories used to be a real pain in the butt!
 You’d have to weigh and measure your food, look up your food in a book, do a few calculations, and then repeat the process for every ingredient in your meal.
 And, unless you ate the same thing every meal and every day, you’d have to do this every you ate.
 It was time-consuming, laborious, and tedious!

 Today, things are much simpler, and there are apps and websites that make the entire process very simple.
-FitNation allows you track all the calories and macronutrients within your meal plan, but currently doesn’t track other foods which is where other calorie counting apps come in handy.
+FitNation allows you track all the calories and macronutrients within your meal plan, but currently doesn’t track other foods which is where other calorie counting apps come in handy to use alongside FitNation.
 With huge databases of foods, you just type in what you are eating and let the software do all the heavy lifting for you.
-Some even scan barcodes and enter your food automatically.
+Some even scan barcodes and enter your food automatically, such as My Fitness Pal.

 Tracking calories means that you can control how much food you need to eat for weight loss (or weight gain) and it also makes you more accountable.
 After all, if you know you are going to have to log that box of six donuts in your calorie tracker, you are much less likely to eat them.
 Some apps interface with social media, so your food diary will be on public view – another effective way to prevent overeating and unhealthy food choices.